Skiing in Are, Sweden.

-Åre, short for Årefjãllen, is Sweden's number one ski resort.
-Consisting of four separate ski areas and villages, Åre is strung out along a big frozen lake, Lake Åresjőn, and is somewhat reminiscent of St Moritz - just as vibrant but in a much more remote setting.
+Åre, short for Årefjãllen, is Sweden’s number one ski resort.
+Consisting of four separate ski areas and villages, The skiing in Åre is strung out along a big frozen lake, Lake Åresjőn, and is somewhat reminiscent of St Moritz – just as vibrant but in a much more remote setting.

 The three ski villages of Duved/Tegefjãll, Åre and Åre Bjőtnen have 103 trails served by an assortment of 46 lifts, including Sweden’s only cable car and funicular.

 This far north the snow is almost invariably good, although it does get dark early in mid-winter.
 The sunsets around 2;30pm on 1 January, but by early February it is after 4pm before the sun goes down.

 Off-piste is plentiful, heliskiing is also possible, the main focus is Åre with its tremendous variety of slopes.

 Night Skiing Are.

 For those who want to keep going instead of making an early start to the après-ski there is a floodlight system covering two of the best pistes in Åre, Gästrappet and Lundsrappet, as well as Hamrebacken in Duved and Björnbacken, Vargbacken and Nallebacken in Björnen.